grafana/grafana-json-datasource/website/docs/installation.md

 1. Go to [Releases](https://github.com/grafana/grafana-json-datasource/releases) on the GitHub project page
 1. Find the release you want to install
 1. Download the release by clicking the release asset called `marcusolsson-json-datasource-<version>.zip`.
-You may need to uncollapse the **Assets** section to see it.
+You may need to un-collapse the **Assets** section to see it.
 1. Unarchive the plugin into the Grafana plugins directory

    <Tabs